 Searching for a restaurant in Kyoto can be intimidating and/or overwhelming.
-This is a list of places that I have wandered into, as a single traveler, without prior reservations.
+Here are a few places that I have wandered into by myself, without prior reservations.
 They are also appropriate for couples and small groups.
-I doubt that any of them are famous, but they are locations that I have re-visited and will continue to frequent in the years ahead.
-Most are quite reasonable – especially if you consider the quality and quantity of the food served.
+These restaurants are not famous, but they are authentic and very reasonable – especially considering the quality and quantity of the food served.

-On Friday and Saturday nights, or during peak times (cherry blossom season, during Gion Matsuri…), it is advisable to make reservations in advance, if possible.
-That said, when I travel by myself, I tend to eat a bit earlier and have never had trouble finding a seat.
+On Friday and Saturday nights, or during peak times (cherry blossom season, during Gion Matsuri, etc.), it is advisable to make reservations in advance, if possible.
+That said, when I am by myself, I tend to eat a bit early and have never had trouble getting a seat.

 OBANZAI NA-NO-HANA is a tiny establishment on Gokomachi-dori (one street over from the Teramachi covered arcade) that specializes in ‘obanzai’.
 I love the ‘Nan-no-hana’ lunch set (1600 yen).
 On my last visit, the set included four seasonal dishes, choice of soy milk gratin or namafu dengaku (grilled blocks of wheat/rice gluten topped with sweet miso sauce), mixed tempura, rice, miso soup, pickles, and a mini dessert.
 (I had the namafu – bottom left photo).
-You can order a la carte (Japanese menu only), but the sets are a much better deal.
-For dinner, have the Na-no-Hana Irodori Obanzai Set (2550 yen) with rice & soup (540 yen).
+For dinner, have the Na-no-Hana Irodori Obanzai Set with rice & soup (3140 yen).
 Na-no-Hana is casual, non-smoking, but is not for those with special food requirements.
-They are closed on Wednesdays, and on two Tuesdays each month.
+They are closed on Tuesdays, Wednesdays and once or twice a month on Monday.

 BUDO-YA TSK is a tiny restaurant/bar along Kawaramachi-dori, about 500 meters south of Shijo-dori.
 Three friendly, young Japanese men serve their patrons delicious pastas, risotto, and a variety of creative side dishes.
 There is bar counter seating and a couple of tables.
 The clientele is mostly local, but they do have an English menu.

 CAFE MAR is a hard to find gem located on the 8th floor of a nondescript building along Kawaramachi-dori, close to Gojo-dori.
-Half of the cafe consists of a huge outdoor patio with a fantastic bird’s eye view of the Kamogawa and Higashiyama.
+Half of the cafe consists of a huge outdoor patio with a fantastic bird’s eye view of the Kamogawa and the Higashiyama mountains.
 They serve burgers, pasta, curry, and a tasty selection of desserts.
 This cafe is especially popular with young women.

 CAFE OPAL is a unique dining spot located down a long, narrow alley between Gion and Miyagawacho.
 Choose at a table, or sit at the counter, in a uniquely renovated 80-year-old machiya.
 The cafe is run by a friendly couple who speaks some English.
 Stop by for a pre/post dinner drink, coffee/tea, or something from their simple menu.
 For more information, check out this photo story I did for JapanTravel.com a few years ago.

-HASHIBA is Kodaiji Temple’s ‘official restaurant’.
+HASHIBA is Kodaiji Temple’s official restaurant.
 It is hidden upstairs beside Kodaiji’s small museum along Nene-no-michi.
 Their yuba/tofu set meals are amazing and a great value.
 Hashiba has a casual atmosphere.
 The staff is friendly and there is an English menu.
-Be aware, last order is around 7:30/8:00, depending on the time of year.
+Be aware, however, the last order is around 7:30/8:00pm, depending on the time of year.

 These are only a handful of choices – among thousands.
 I suggest that you wander around Kyoto and find some favorites of your own.

 NOTE: What is Obanzai?
-It is ‘homestyle’ cooking focused on simply prepared vegetables, tofu, and fish (although some meat is also used).
-Most of the ingredients are grown/produced in Kyoto.
+It is ‘homestyle’ cooking focused on simply prepared vegetables, tofu, and fish (although meat is also used).
+Most of the ingredients are grown and/or produced in Kyoto.